|Intermediate estate car||S$ 63/day|

-On average a rental car in Norway costs S$ 75 per day.
+On average a car hire in Norway costs S$ 80 per day.

-Luxury (Audi Q5 or similar) is the most frequently booked rental car type in Norway.
+Economy (Toyota RAV4 or similar) is the most frequently booked car hire type in Norway.

 With its developed system of well-maintained roads, driving in Norway is similar to driving in the rest of Western Europe, the UK, and the US.
 One rule to take note of is that dipped (low beam) headlights are required to be used at all times, even during the day.
 Also, be sure to check for road closures when driving in winter, as extreme weather or snowfall can cause mountain passes to close.